Benlagra/RepData_PeerAssessment1/PA1_template.md

 ```

 which corresponds to a time 8:35.
-This shown as a red point at the intersection of guiding lines, corresponding to the height and position of the peak, in the plot.
+This is shown as a red point at the intersection of guiding lines, corresponding to the height and position of the peak, in the plot.
 This seems to be the average time at which people leave home for their work.
 Its width extends to approximately 920, corresponding to a time 09:20 as can be seen from the ordering of `asi$steps` by decreasing average number of steps :

 ```r